-A Powerful Way to Invest for Future Tuition Expenses
+A Powerful Way to Invest for Future Education Expenses

 Section 529 Plans

-529 plans are college savings accounts offered nationally and through individual states.
-They provide families a flexible, tax-advantaged way to invest for qualified higher education expenses for a designated beneficiary.1 The earnings portions of withdrawals are free from federal (and possibly state) income tax when used to pay for qualified higher education expenses, such as tuition and fees, room and board, books, computer or peripheral equipment, computer software, or Internet access and related services, as well as certain expenses associated with special needs beneficiaries.
+529 plans provide families a flexible, tax-advantaged way to invest for qualified higher education expenses for a designated beneficiary.1 Withdrawals, including any earnings, are free from federal (and possibly state) income tax when used to pay for qualified higher education expenses, such as tuition and fees, room and board, books, computer or peripheral equipment, computer software, or Internet access and related services, as well as certain expenses associated with special needs beneficiaries.
+Effective January 1, 2018, you can take a distribution, without federal tax consequences, from a 529 of up to $10,000 per calendar year per beneficiary to help pay for tuition at an elementary or secondary public, private or religious school.
+State tax treatment may vary.
 Any U.S. resident with a valid social security number or U.S. taxpayer identification number can open a 529 plan account.
 So grandparents, parents, aunts, uncles, and other family members can establish accounts.
 There are no income limits for contributors.

 A flexible borrowing option for current tuition needs